 About 70 cases of typhoid fever are reported by Canadians each year.
 The infection is fatal in about 16% of people if left untreated.
 So if you are travelling to a place where you know you are at risk, and know that medical care might not be as available (some rural areas) then this is something you might need to consider.

-The good thing is that there are vaccines available which you can get before travelling, which give you protection for 2-3 years.
+The good thing is that there are travel vaccines available which you can get before travelling, which give you protection for 2-3 years.
 A while ago I got Vivaxim, a combined vaccine for hep A and typhoid fever, which might be a good option for you as well.

 Yellow Fever